Drug dealers targeting boys as young as 13 to work in gangs | ITV News

 “We’re relentless in our pursuit of these heartless human traffickers, and we are utilising modern slavery legislation to ensure they serve adequately lengthy jail terms.”

-In a survey of 1,500 boys aged 13 to 19 commissioned by BTP, 19% said they or a friend had been offered work by a drug dealer.
+In a survey of 1,500 boys aged 13 to 19 commissioned by BTP, 19 percent said they or a friend had been offered work by a drug dealer.

-The survey, carried out by OnePoll, found that 20% of the boys polled knew someone who sells or transports drugs.
+The survey, carried out by OnePoll, found that 20 percent of the boys polled knew someone who sells or transports drugs.

-It said that 15% of the teenagers had seen drugs being offered or sold on social media, and 18% at school.
+It said that 15 percent of the teenagers had seen drugs being offered or sold on social media, and 18 percent at school.